'

 How to Run an Unconference

 Event planners are moving further and further away from the traditional top-down lecture sessions and looking to innovate with their events.
-By allowing attendees to set the agenda and host their own sessions, Unconferences are a more relevant, engaging, and interactive event format.
+By allowing attendees to set the agenda and host their own sessions, unconferences are a more relevant, engaging and interactive event.

-Despite a lack of pre-planning on the face of things, Unconferences still actually require a number of important components to be in place to be a genuine success.
-This guide takes you through everything you need to know about running an Unconference.
+Despite seeming to require little pre-planning, unconferences still require a number of important components to be successful.
+This guide covers everything you need to know about running one.

 What is an Unconference?